Medicaid → MCOs and Value-Based Care → Engaging ACOs

 Educating health care providers about the National DPP is an important first step to engaging them as type 2 diabetes prevention partners and helping them understand both the evidence base of the National DPP lifestyle change program and also the extensive National DPP infrastructure that exists throughout the U.S. Explaining this infrastructure—including highlighting local CDC-recognized organizations—may give providers more optimism that they can indeed have a positive influence over their patients’ lifestyle choices.
 For more information on how to persuasively talk to providers, see the how to appeal to health care providers section of this page.

-This section describes how National DPP stakeholders can leverage statewide opportunities and use stakeholder specific strategies (e.g., strategies specific to state Medicaid agency and payers) to engage ACOs.
+This section describes how National DPP partners can leverage statewide opportunities and use stakeholder specific strategies (e.g., strategies specific to state Medicaid agency and payers) to engage ACOs.

 Leverage Statewide Opportunities